Best Climbing Harness

-- Great weight distribution
+Great weight distribution

-- Can be difficult to clean properly
+Can be a hassle to clean

 Proper safety often means a secure and centralized fit when it comes to climbing harnesses, and the Petzl Corax helps to keep everything in the right place through the use of two double back buckles which make it easy to adjust the harness to fit different body types for personalized weight distribution.

-This harness is highly adjustable, with the size of the waist and leg loops easily changed as need to provide a comfortable and customized fit.
+This harness is highly adjustable, with the size of the waist and leg loops easily changed as a need to provide a comfortable and customized fit.
 There is some minimal padding on the leg loops and waist.
 Although we would have like to see a bit more, for the most part, the overall lightweight nature of the harness overall provides a lightweight and comfortable feel.

 This harness features four equipment loops.
 Two of them located in the front are ridged, while two more in the back are more flexible, and can hold more equipment.
 There is also an accessory loop in the rear of the harness for hassle-free carrying.